|Acquisition Number: 76.11

 The Abstract Expressionist artists William De Kooning, Hans Hoffman and Philip Guston have influenced Bright’s style.

-Bright is a painter, but he is also a performer and a musician.
+Bright was a painter, but he was also a performer and a musician.
 This is exemplified in the following statement by Bright: “I live in a world of chaos and order, chaos caused by people, order caused by nature, I paint `ala prima’ to express my life and feelings.
 Music gives my spirit energy.
 It moves through me as an aesthetic seizure.
 Painting to music, especially live music, is moving and thought provoking.”

 “My vision expands…